Jawad Anani

-Jawad Anani (born 1943) is a Jordanian economist and politician.
+Jawad Anani (born 28 June 1943) is a Jordanian economist and politician.
 After working for the Central Bank of Jordan in the 1960s and 1970s he held high ranking positions in the civil service.
 He has held several ministerial posts since 1979, including a four-year stint as Minister of Labour between 1980 and 1984.
 During the early 1990s he held positions as Minister of State for Cabinet Affairs and Minister of Information, and was involved in the peace-process between Jordan and Israel.
 During the later half of the decade he was Deputy Prime Minister for Development Affairs, Foreign Minister and Chief of the Royal Court.
 From June 2016 until January 2017 he was Deputy Prime Minister for Economic Affairs in the cabinets of Hani Al-Mulki.

 Early life

 Anani was born in 1943 in Halhul.
-His father had various jobs, he worked amongst other as English language teacher, radio presenter, historian, writer and playwright.
+His father had various jobs, including working as an English language teacher, radio presenter, historian, writer and playwright.
 Jawad Anani had six brothers and two sisters.
 Anani went to the United States to study engineering at the University of Southern California (USC).
 While following his courses Robert Mundell pressured Anani to study economics.
 After two years Anani decided to study economics and dropped out of USC.
 His father advised him that if he wanted to study economics he should do so in the Arab world.
 Anani thus moved to Egypt and studied at Cairo University and obtained his bachelor's degree there in 1967.
 He subsequently moved back to the United States and obtained his master's degree at Vanderbilt University in 1970, and his PhD at the University of Georgia in 1975.

 In 1967 Anani started working for the Central Bank of Jordan, he was senior researcher at the Economic Research Department.
-In 1977 he also started working for the Ministry of Labour as undersecretary, he was director of social security until 1979.
+In 1977 he also started working for the Ministry of Labour as Under-Secretary, he was Director of Social Security until 1979.
 In his latter position he had an important role in the creation of the Social Security Corporation.